 Vendor and Publisher Representatives, please review our Declaration of Vendor Expectations prior to requesting a meeting.

-Co-Chair: Liz Grace, Head of Collections & Systems, Edward G. Miner Library
+Co-Chair: Elizabeth Merkle, Head of Collections & Systems, Edward G. Miner Library

 Sharon Briggs, Head of Acquisitions, River Campus Libraries